Resources for Teachers of Students with Special Learning Needs

 For your convenience we are providing PDF files for all of the handouts and overheads in the resource.
 Once you've downloaded the files they can be viewed and printed using the Adobe© Reader©.

-If you want to take the material and re-work it for your own needs, it's possible to copy from the PDF files and paste words and images into a Microsoft Word document or a PowerPoint presentation.
-The files have been set up so that the PDF files themselves cannot be edited.
+If you want to take the material and re-work it for your own needs, it's possible to copy from the files and paste words and images into a Microsoft Word document or a PowerPoint presentation.
+The files have been set up so that they cannot be edited.

 - Lesson 1: Safety Rules!